Buena Fe (band): Style

-The music of Buena Fe has a unique sound and excellent compositions.
-The trova influences are present in all their lyrics, which contain thoughts about the contemporary life, with contemporary sonority, allowing arrangements that makes each song fit in many Cuban genres, with influences from pop and rock.
+The music of Buena Fe has unique sound and compositions.
+The trova influences are present in their lyrics, which contain thoughts about contemporary life, with contemporary sonority, allowing arrangements that make each song fit in many Cuban genres, with influences from pop and rock.

 Although the experts include them in the pop genre, according to Israel they make fusion music based in the trova style; and, while having pop tendencies, they use other styles and influences as well, which allows them to present more elaborate ideas.
 Also according to Israel, although they don't claim to be a pop band, they are not concerned with being classified as such, but however he thinks that they do more than pop music.

 According to Yoel, they make a fusion using pop music and trova, besides playing with other styles to keep the texts flowing.
 Also according to Yoel, some say that Buena Fe makes trova if playing with the guitar alone; and makes Cuban pop rock if playing with the band; and this might be true, except for the fact that they also experiment a lot.

 They try to avoid categories; trying to make prevail the poetry and the venturous verse; trying to wrap it with pop rock sonorities, but with a direct link to what used to be the intelligent songs that was made from the 60s to the 80s in Cuba.